IgorMazhitov/to-do-be/README.md

 ## Overview

-This project is a simple To-Do web application built using NestJS and PostgreSQL, and it is configured to run using Docker.
+This project is a simple To-Do and Contacts web application built using NestJS and PostgreSQL and React, and it is configured to run using Docker.

 ## Prerequisites